10 Ways Zinc Benefits Your Health

 9. Healthy Mood

-Zinc is key for the production of the neurotransmitters serotonin and dopamine — also known as your “happy hormones.”
+Zinc plays a primary role in the production of the neurotransmitters serotonin and dopamine — also known as your “happy hormones.”
 Serotonin helps keep you content, confident and calm, while dopamine is your reward chemical that boosts drive, focus, and concentration.
-Studies have shown that low levels of zinc were strongly correlated with an increased risk for a depressed mood.
+Studies have shown strong correlations between zinc and mood, highlighting the wide-reaching benefits of this mighty mineral.

 10. Brain Health